LOADING ...

 sent me the hall, said, "You're our boy."

-Proceeded on the hall gettin more injections, inspections,
+Proceeded on down the hall more injections, inspections,

-at the thing there, and I was there for two hours, three hours,
+at the thing there, and I was there for two hours, hours, four

-hours, I was there for a long time going through all kinds of nasty
+hours, I was there for a long time going all kinds of mean nasty

-ugly things and I was just a tough time there, and they was
+ugly things and I was just having a tough there, and they was

-inspecting, injecting every part of me, and they was leaving no
+inspecting, injecting every single part of me, and they was no

 part untouched.
-Proceeded through, and I finally came to the see the
+Proceeded through, and when I came to the see the

 and I up and said, "What do you want?"
 He said, "Kid, we only got